Washington D.C. Legal Industry Reform

 At present, there is not a timeline indicating when any of the above actions may occur.

 Why Is Legal Industry Reform in Washington D.C.
 Necessary?

 The access to justice crisis persists across the U.S., and Washington D.C. is no exception.
 According to a 2019 report by the D.C.
 Access to Justice Commission, 1 in 6 D.C. residents live below the federal poverty line.
 This greatly impacts who in the District is able to receive civil legal help.
 As the report says, “The lack of adequate legal services for low- and moderate-income D.C. residents … continues to be a pervasive problem.”

 The report continues, “Though there is no single answer for addressing the access to justice crisis, it is crucially important to seek solutions.”

 Is D.C. the Only Jurisdiction Pursuing Legal Industry Reform?

 No!
 At least a dozen states are considering legal industry reform and researching the access to justice gap.

-In Illinois, legal industry reform options are being considered—further recommendations are expected by Fall 2021.
-In Arizona, legal industry reform is already implemented, and we’ve submitted our application to operate Law on Call as an Alternative Business Structure in the state.
+In Arizona, legal industry reform is already implemented, and we’ve been approved to operate Law on Call as an Alternative Business Structure in the state.
 In Utah, legal reform takes the shape of the legal regulatory Sandbox, and Law on Call has been in operation there since Winter 2021.